 Finally, it’s time to assign some concrete due dates to all of these tasks!
 The best way to do this is to work backwards:

 Assign your project a due date based on when it should be live or complete to best benefit your business.
 Then look at the tasks that need to occur just before launch, and add them to the calendar.
 Then schedule the group that comes just before that set, and so on.
 Map out each element to ensure you have enough time to complete it – and the entire project – by your desired due date.

 Simple, right?
 This system makes even months-long, whole-team, transformative projects feel possible.
 And again, since the majority of our deep work as entrepreneurs is done when we tackle large-scale ventures, we need to make sure we don’t procrastinate on them indefinitely!

 Here’s a super easy way to tackle those overwhelming projects: use someone else’s project plans.
-Inside my Goddess Boss Academy I have dozens of step-by-step plans (complete with calendars!) that you can use in your own business.
+Inside my VA Training Templates Library I have dozens of step-by-step plans (complete with calendars!) that you can use in your own business.
 Customize them to fit your needs, then hand them off to your VA and watch the magic happen.